vhomenko/adiomatique/README.md

 A WordPress plugin that builds upon custom fields of posts and pages, to provide some basic integrated event management.

 This work is not as presentable/usable as I'd like, yet.
-It here mostly for code review and backups.
+It's here mostly for code review and backups.

 Why
 ---